 You share data between lines, so a family of three that uses a total of 11GB ($132) or less together would still save versus even the cheapest unlimited option for three people ($135).
 Subscribers have the option of moving between the “By the Gig” plan and unlimited plan at any time without penalty, so if you just have the occasional heavy-data-usage month you could make the switch when necessary.

 Credit: ComcastTurning to Xfinity Mobile’s unlimited plan, it costs $45 a month.
+There are no discounts for adding additional lines, as some carriers offer for families.
 Like other carriers, Xfinity will slow your speeds if you go over a set amount of data — 20GB during a month in this case.
 That's lower than the major carriers' threshold, as both Verizon and AT&T let unlimited customers use 22GB of data before throttling speeds.

 Regardless of whether you opt for unlimited data or by-the-gig pricing, you need to maintain at least one subscription to either Xfinity TV, Internet or Voice services when you're an Xfinity Mobile customers; otherwise, you'll need to tack on another $10 per line.